coderwall/coderwall-legacy/README.md

     If you're on a OS X/Linux system you can install the plugins by running:

         vagrant plugin install vagrant-vbguest
-        vagrant plugin install vagrant-cachier

-    The tools will each help with keeping the VirtualBox Guest Additions up-to-date as well as helping reduce network bandwidth and speed up requests for APT packages, RubyGems, and RVM after their first request by caching the responses locally.
+    The vagrant-vbguest plugin will each help with keeping the VirtualBox Guest Additions up-to-date.

-3. **Git coderwall/web**
+3. **Git assemblymade/coderwall**

-    At the moment I'm going to assume that I don't need to describe this process yet.
+    mkdir -p ~/assemblymade
+    cd ~/assemblymade
+    git clone git@github.com:assemblymade/coderwall.git

-    I am going to assume that the project is cloned into your home directory in and into a directory structure like `~/coderwall/web`.
+    I am going to assume that the project is cloned into your home directory in and into a directory structure like `~/assemblymade/coderwall`.

 4. **Fire it up!
 Fire it up!
 Fire it up!**

-    Now that you've got VirtualBox and Vagrant installed with the source code cloned in `~/coderwall/web` we can start up the Vagrant instance.
+    Now that you've got VirtualBox and Vagrant installed with the source code cloned in `~/assemblymade/coderwall` we can start up the Vagrant instance.

-        cd ~/coderwall/web
+        cd ~/assemblymade/coderwall
         vagrant up

     You will likely be prompted for your `sudo` password to allow VirtualBox